-Digital Output Mulitplexer
+Digital Output Multiplexer

-The digital outputs of the LTC2289 can be multiplexed onto a single data bus.
+The digital outputs of the LTC2280 can be multiplexed onto a single data bus if the sample rate is 80Msps or less.
 The MUX pin is a digital input that swaps the two data busses.
 If MUX is High, Channel A comes out on DA0-DA9, OFA; Channel B comes out on DB0-DB9, OFB.
 If MUX is Low, the output busses are swapped and Channel A comes out on DB0-DB9, OFB; Channel B comes out on DA0-DA9, OFA.
 To multiplex both channels onto a single output bus, connect MUX, CLKA and CLKB together (see the Timing Diagram for the multiplexed mode).
-The multiplexed data is available on either data bus-the unused data bus can be disabled with its $\overline{OE}$ pin.
+The multiplexed data is available on either data bus-the unused data bus can be disabled with its $\overline{\rm OE}$ pin.